UjjwalPardeshi/UjjwalPardeshi/README.md

 # 💫 About Me:
-🔭 Currently working on self-supervised learning
+🔭 Currently working on self-supervised learning <br>
-📚 B.Tech in Computer Science & Engineering from SRMIST, Chennai.
+📚 B.Tech in Computer Science & Engineering from SRMIST, Chennai. <br>
-💡 Open to collaborating on projects related to AI/ML and computer vision.<br>
+💡 Open to collaborating on projects related to AI/ML and computer vision. <br>

 ## 🌐 Socials: